 "As we go down the road, we'll see where we are," Jones said.
 "When we really got to looking at it, we would want to limit what Terry does in the preseason.
 Then we're probably, with our situation, wanting to create the incentive for the receivers we've got."

-Glenn missed the first 15 games last season two operations on his right knee.
+Glenn missed all but the final game of the regular season last year after two surgeries on his right knee.

 He didn't want to sign a waiver and receive just $500,000 of his $1.74 million base salary if he re-injured the knee and couldn't play.
 As a result, the Cowboys wouldn't let him go through offseason workouts.

 Messages left for Glenn's agent, James Gould, weren't immediately returned.